krishnachaitanya2004/Document-chatbot/README.md

 # Document Chatbot

 This project is a recreation of the [original version](https://www.kaggle.com/discussions/general/436613).
-Feel free to visit the original link to learn more about the inspiration behind this document chatbot.
+Feel free to visit the original link to learn more about the  document chatbot.

 ## Overview